If you're looking for a delicious and simple Elderberry Jam recipe with seeds and no pectin added, then you've come to the right place!

 Other elderberry combinations can be made:

-- Elderberry and apple jam - add some chopped peeled apples to the elderberry and cook together in the exact same way this jam is cooked;
+- Elderberry and apple jam - add some chopped, peeled apples to the elderberry and cook together in the exact same way this jam is cooked.

-- elderberry jelly - a very easy way to make and here is a recipe idea
+- elderberry jelly - a very easy way to make, and here is a recipe idea

 - Elderberry and rhubarb - use 50:50 or 25:75, 25% being the rhubarb as it is a lot tarter

-❗️5 ways to thicken jam
+❗️Five ways to thicken elderberry jam

 Whether you want to ensure you have a thick jam from the beginning or fix a runny jam, here's what you can do:

 1. Add chia seeds to the recipe.
 This will require no cooking.
-Just add one or two tablespoons of chia seeds for every 300g jam (a larger jar).
+Just add one or two tablespoons of chia seeds for every 300g of jam (a larger jar).
 The chia seeds soak up the juice and moisture and give a thick texture effect to the jam without using heat or added sugar or pectin.
 Think of it as a chia seed pudding made with fruit and not milk.

 2. Use cornstarch.
 Cornstarch is a common thickening agent for jams, sauces, soups, and glazes.
-This will make the jam a little cloudy but will not alter the taste.
+This will make the jam a little cloudy, but will not alter the taste.
 Mix cornstarch with water to create a slurry, then add it to the jam mixture right at the end and bring it to a boil.
 The jam should thicken very quickly.

 3. Commercial pectin.
-Elderberries are low-pectin fruits so adding a little pectin will help the jam set and keep a nice clear and vibrant color.
+Elderberries are low-pectin fruits, so adding a little pectin will help the jam set and keep a nice, clear, and vibrant color.
 Pectin normally comes in powder or liquid form, the liquid being the most common.

-- For the powdered pectin - add this to the fruit before heating the jam.
-Bring the jam to a rolling or hard boil which means you can’t stir down the bubbles.
-This will need to be done over high heat and then add the additional sugar.
+- For the powdered pectin, add this to the fruit before heating the jam.
+Bring the jam to a rolling or hard boil, which means you can't stir down the bubbles.
+This will need to be done over high heat, and then add the additional sugar.

-- For liquid pectin- bring the fruit to a boil first and then add the liquid pectin.
+- For liquid pectin- bring the fruit to a boil first, and then add the liquid pectin.

 4. Use gelatin - this comes in sheets or powder form.
 The easiest method is to soften sheets of gelatin in hot water and then add them to the jam as it cooks.
 Alternatively, dissolve powdered gelatin in warm water and add it to the cooking jam.

 5. Reduce it on the stovetop.
-It is my preferred option and if you use regular sugar, I normally reduce the sugar and water to a thick syrup and then add the fruit and cook it until the jam starts to reduce.
+It is my preferred option, and if you use regular sugar, I normally reduce the sugar and water to a thick syrup and then add the fruit and cook it until the jam starts to reduce.

 📦 Storage

-- Once the jam is completely cool, store it in a cool dark place like a pantry cupboard or cellar.
+- Once the jam is completely cool, store it in a cool, dark place like a pantry cupboard or cellar.
 Once opened, store in the fridge and eat within a few months.

 Absolutely.
 You may need to soak these overnight for the best results.
-Adding water, elderberry juice, or any natural juice ideally homemade or freshly squeezed is also an option and you may need to cook the jam for a little longer.
+Adding water, elderberry juice, or any natural juice, ideally homemade or freshly squeezed, is also an option, and you may need to cook the jam for a little longer.
 I would think an extra 10 minutes should suffice.

-Yes, this is a possibility but you might want to add a thickener as you will have more water than the fresh fruit.
-A nice thickener I recommend is kudzu which is a root starch and it works fab.
+Yes, this is a possibility, but you might want to add a thickener, as you will have more water than the fresh fruit.
+A nice thickener I recommend is kudzu, which is a root starch, and it works fab.

-If you are familiar with elderflower at all you will kind of get the idea as to what to expect but if you are not, I would say that it tastes similar to blackcurrant missing the tartness and the sharpness of blackcurrant jam with a similar texture.
+If you are familiar with elderflower at all, you will kind of get the idea as to what to expect, but if you are not, I would say that it tastes similar to blackcurrant, missing the tartness and the sharpness of blackcurrant jam, with a similar texture.

-We really love the flavor but if you’re not a fan of seeds, similarly to raspberry jam, you’re better off making jelly.
+We really love the flavor, but if you're not a fan of seeds, similarly to raspberry jam, you're better off making jelly.

 No, you do not want to do this for two reasons.

-1. Elderberries, their stems, leaves as well as bark, all contain a toxic substance that can cause nausea, vomiting, and diarrhea.
+1. Elderberries, their stems, leaves, as well as bark all contain a toxic substance that can cause nausea, vomiting, and diarrhea.

 2. They do not taste good anyway.